 Jesse has lectured at Yale, Harvard, Dartmouth, Princeton, the LSA (Linguistic Society of America) Algonquian Conference, SAIL (Symposium for American Indian Languages), and CALICO (Computer-Assisted Language Instruction Consortium).

-Jesse has worked with PBS (Monadnock), AMC (Turn), Carnival Films, NBC/Universal (Jamestown), National Geographic (Saints and Strangers/Barkskins), the BBC (Springwatch), BBC Radio 3 (In Tune/Autumnwatch), The Science Channel (America’s Lost Vikings), and others as an Eastern Algonquian translator, a language coach, and composer.
+Jesse most recently worked on the 2024 feature film Lost Nation, in theaters now.
+He has also worked with PBS (Monadnock), AMC (Turn), Carnival Films, NBC/Universal (Jamestown), National Geographic (Saints and Strangers/Barkskins), the BBC (Springwatch), BBC Radio 3 (In Tune/Autumnwatch), The Science Channel (America’s Lost Vikings), and others as an Eastern Algonquian translator, a language coach, and composer.

 On the set in South Africa between takes with actor Tatanka Means (Killers of the Flower Moon).